 Level I experience is acquired in conjunction with specific OTA courses.
 Its objectives are to apply observation skills, data gathering methods, task analysis skills and “hands on” techniques as appropriate.
 The student will learn and practice written and verbal communication and professional behaviors and have individual and group participation with patient/clients.

-The emphasis of level II fieldwork, which is initiated upon the completion of all academic coursework, is on the application of knowledge and the provision of Occupational Therapy service.
+The emphasis of OTA 240 and OTA 241, which is initiated upon the completion of all academic coursework, is on the application of knowledge and the provision of Occupational Therapy service.
 There is opportunity to expand clinical competencies, develop clinical reasoning, and model professionalism.

 At both levels of fieldwork, the student should maximize the opportunity to grow as a professional, practicing the variety of skills that this requires.